 Test Cases In TOSCA

-You can create and execute manual as well as automation test cases in TOSCA.
-Refer to the below image for a brief description regarding the different steps you have to perform for the test cases.
+You can create and execute manual and automation test cases in TOSCA.
+Refer to the image below for a brief description of the different steps you have to perform for the test cases.

-After defining the requirements, you may go with either manual test case or automation test case option.
+After defining the requirements, you may go with either a manual test case or an automation test case option.

-For the manual test case, you will need to go with the ‘Test Case Design section to create the test scenarios.
-For an automation test case, you will have to create the modules for web pages.
-Based on this let us define the learning path.
+For the manual test case, you will need to go to the ‘Test Case Design section to create the test scenarios.
+For an automation test case, create the modules for web pages.
+Based on this, let us define the learning path.

 Learning Path:

-- First, complete the common steps for the test case creation.
+- First, complete the common steps for test case creation.

 - Understand the ‘Requirements’ section.

-- Create and execute the manual test case.
+- Create and execute the manual test cases.

 - Focus on the ‘Modules’ section.

-- Learn how to start with the automation test case.
+- Learn how to start with an automation test case.

 Common Steps For Test Case Creation